Billionaire Profile

 Early Life and Education

 Vladimir Stefanovich Litvinenko was born on August 14, 1955, in the Soviet Union.
-He attended the Novocherkassk Mining College and later graduated from the Leningrad Mining Institute in 1982 with a degree in mining engineering.
-His studies focused on geomechanical processes and resource extraction, which laid the foundation for his expertise in the fuel and energy sectors.
+He began his education at the Novocherkassk Mining College and later graduated from the Leningrad Mining Institute in 1982 with a degree in mining engineering.
+His academic focus was on geomechanical processes and resource extraction technologies, setting the stage for his expertise in the fuel and energy sectors.

 Key Business Strategies